1coderookie/BSB-LPB-LAN_EN/docs/chap03.md

 "CL+" (adapter) to "CL+" (controller) and
 "CL-" (adapter) to "CL-" (controller).

-An additional pin "G+" which could be found sometimes at the controller is only for the backlight of a QAA75 room unit (because it offers 12V) - please make sure that you DON'T use that pin by accident!
+An additional pin "G+" which could be found sometimes at the controller is only for the backlight of a QAA75 room unit (because it offers 12V constantly) - please make sure that you DON'T use that pin by accident!

 ---